 The digital services we provide are ones that we ourselves have been using in our companies and organisations for years, and we believe they are a good fit for most democratic organisations and companies.

-As of early 2020, Collective Tools has members in both Europe and the US.
+As of 2020, Collective Tools has members in Europe, North and South America and Japan.
 We are welcoming new members and contributors from all over the world to join us in creating the future of digital services and an internet that works for all of us!

 Petter & Andreas